 You may experience problems updating the game if you're having network issues, certain Windows-level problems, or if you have remnants of a previous partial install on your system.
 If you encounter an error during an install or update, often uninstalling the game from Control Panel → Programs and Features, redownloading it from here, and restarting the install will solve the issue.
 When that doesn't work, try the other solutions in this article.
 It contains all of the technical troubleshooting suggestions we have to offer, including some common problems players have reported.

-Epic Games Launcher Issues
+Mac Troubleshooting and Epic Games Launcher Issues

 If you are running the game via the Epic Games Launcher on PC or Mac, please see their customer service site for troubleshooting steps specific to that platform.